perone/Pyevolve/docs/source/intro.rst

 .. glossary::

    Raw score
-      The raw score represents the score returned by the :term:`Evaluation function`, this score is not scaled.
+      The raw score represents the score returned by the :term:`Evaluation function`.
+This score is not scaled.

    Fitness score
-      The fitness score is the scaled raw score, for example, if you use the Linear Scaling (:func:`Scaling.LinearScaling`), the fitness score will be the raw score scaled with the Linear Scaling method.
-The fitness score represents how good is the individual relative to our population.
+      The fitness score is the scaled raw score.
+For example, if you use Linear Scaling (:func:`Scaling.LinearScaling`), the fitness score will be the raw score scaled with the Linear Scaling method.
+The fitness score represents how good the individual is relative to our population.

    Evaluation function
       Also called *Fitness Function* or *Objective Function*, the evaluation function is the function which